-Total estimated withdrawal of water from wells in the Milford area of the Escalante Valley in 2001 was about 42,000 acre-feet, which is 7,000 acre-feet less than was reported for 2000 and 7,000 acre-feet less than the average annual withdrawal for 1991-2000 (tables 2 and 3).
-The decrease in withdrawals was mostly the result of decreased irrigation.
+Total estimated withdrawal of water from wells in the Milford area of the Escalante Valley in 2002 was about 52,000 acre-feet, which is 10,000 acre-feet more than was reported for 2001 and 4,000 acre-feet more than the average annual withdrawal for 1992-2001 (tables 2 and 3).
+The increase in withdrawals was mostly the result of increased irrigation.

-The location of wells measured in the Milford area during March 2002 is shown in figure 28.
-The relation of the water level in selected observation wells to cumulative departure from the average annual precipitation at Black Rock, to annual discharge of the Beaver

-River at Rocky Ford Dam, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-28-11) 25dcd-1 is shown in figure 29.
+The location of wells measured in the Milford area during March 2003 is shown in figure 28.
+The relation of the water level in selected observation wells to cumulative departure from the average annual precipitation at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-28-11)25dcd-1 is shown in figure 29.

-Water levels from March 2001 to March 2002 generally declined in most of the Milford area as a result of less precipitation.
-Water levels generally have declined since the early 1950s in the south-central Milford area in response to the long-term effects of groundwater withdrawals.
+Water levels from March 2000 to March 2003 generally declined in most of the Milford area as a result of less-than-average precipitation.
+Water levels generally have declined since the early 1950s in the south-central Milford area in response to the long-term effects of ground-water withdrawals.
 Water-level rises during 1983-85 resulted from greater-than-average precipitation during 1982-85 and increased recharge from record flow in the Beaver River during 1983-84.

-Precipitation at Black Rock in 2001 was 6.73 inches, 4.71 inches less than in 2000 and 2.32 inches less than the 1952-2001 average annual precipitation.
+Precipitation at Black Rock in 2002 was about 4.8 inches, about 1.9 inches less than in 2001 and about 4.2 inches less than the 1952-2002 average annual precipitation.

-Discharge of the Beaver River in 2001 was about 13,300 acre-feet, which is 15,700 acre-feet less than the 1931-35, 1938-2001 average annual discharge.
+Discharge of the Beaver River in 2002 was about 11,200 acre-feet, which is 17,500 acre-feet less than the 1931-35, 1938-2002 average annual discharge.
 From 1950 to 1983, the concentration of dissolved solids in water from well (C-28-11)25dcd-1 increased from about 500 to almost 2,000 milligrams per liter.
-Since 1983, concentrations have decreased to about 500 milligrams per liter in 2001.
+Since 1983, concentrations have decreased to about 643 milligrams per liter in 2002.

 Figure 28.
-Location of wells in the Milford area in which the water level was measured during March 2002.
+Location of wells in the Milford area in which the water level was measured during March 2003.

 Figure 29.
-Relation of water level in selected wells in the Milford area to cumulative departure from average annual precipitation at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-28-11)25dcd-1.
+Relation of water level in selected wells in the Milford area to cumulative departure at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentrations of dissolved solids in water from well (C-28-11)25dcd-1.

 Figure 29.
-Relation of water level in selected wells in the Milford area to cumulative departure from average annual precipitation at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-28-11)25dcd-1-Continued.
+Relation of water level in selected wells in the Milford area to cumulative departure at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentrations of dissolved solids in water from well (C-28-11)25dcd-1-Continued.

 Figure 29.
-Relation of water level in selected wells in the Milford area to cumulative departure from average annual precipitation at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-28-11)25dcd-1-Continued.
+Relation of water level in selected wells in the Milford area to cumulative departure at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentrations of dissolved solids in water from well (C-28-11)25dcd-1-Continued.

 Figure 29.
-Relation of water level in selected wells in the Milford area to cumulative departure from average annual precipitation at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (C-28-11)25dcd-1-Continued.
+Relation of water level in selected wells in the Milford area to cumulative departure at Black Rock, to annual discharge of the Beaver River at Rocky Ford Dam, to annual withdrawal from wells, and to concentrations of dissolved solids in water from well (C-28-11)25dcd-1- Continued.